Umpqua National Forest: History

-The Umpqua National Forest was created by the United States Congress on July 2, 1907.
-The Forest Service staff soon began building trails, constructing bridges, fighting fires, monitoring grazing, and erecting lookouts.
-Logging and mining began in 1925.
-The Civilian Conservation Corps was active in the Umpqua National Forest by building roads, bridges and recreation facilities in the 1930s.
+The Umpqua National Forest was created by the United States Congress and approved by the 26th President, Theodore Roosevelt (1858-1919, served 1901-1909), on July 2, 1907.
+The U.S. Forest Service staff of the U.S. Department of Agriculture soon began building trails, constructing bridges, fighting fires, monitoring grazing, and erecting fire protection lookouts.
+Logging and mining that were allowed began 18 years later in 1925.
+The Civilian Conservation Corps (C.C.C.) program set up by the New Deal to combat economic hardships and mass unemployment during the Great Depression of the 1930s in the presidential administration of 32nd President, Franklin D. Roosevelt (1882-1945, served 1933-1945), was active in the Umpqua National Forest by building roads, bridges and recreation facilities in the 1930s.

 Points of interest

 The Umpqua National Forest is home to more than 250 wildlife species.
 Large mammals such as elk, deer, black bear, and cougar, as well as the smaller residents, squirrels, fox, raccoons, and bats are supported by the diverse forest habitats.
 Raptors such as owls, eagles, osprey, and even peregrine falcons can occasionally be seen in the forest.
 Coho and Chinook salmon and steelhead, rainbow, brown and cutthroat trout swim, feed and spawn in the rivers and streams of the forest.

-A 1993 Forest Service study estimated that the extent of old growth in the forest was 535300 acre, 82200 acre of which were mountain hemlock (Tsuga mertensiana) forests.
+A 1993 Forest Service study estimated that the extent of old growth in the national forest was 535300 acre, 82200 acre of which were mountain hemlock (Tsuga mertensiana) forests.

-Recreational activities in the forest include camping, fishing, hiking, horseback riding, hunting, mountain biking, rock climbing, and boating.
+Recreational activities allowed in the national forest include camping, fishing, hiking, horseback riding, hunting, mountain biking, rock climbing, and boating.
 Winter activities include both Nordic and downhill skiing, as well as snowshoeing and snowmobiling.

-In 1988, the Oregon Omnibus Wild and Scenic Rivers Act designated a portion of the North Umpqua River as Wild and Scenic.
-Twenty-six miles of the river run through the forest.
+In 1988, the Oregon Omnibus Wild and Scenic Rivers Act designated a portion of the North Umpqua River as part of the National Wild and Scenic Rivers System.
+Twenty-six miles of the river run through the national forest.

-The Rogue-Umpqua National Scenic Byway extends 172 mi through the Rogue River–Siskiyou and Umpqua national forests, as well as the Medford and Roseburg districts of the Bureau of Land Management and private lands.
+The Rogue-Umpqua National Scenic Byway extends 172 mi through the nearby Rogue River–Siskiyou and Umpqua national forests, as well as the Medford and Roseburg districts of the Bureau of Land Management (B.L.M.) of the United States Department of the Interior and private lands.